Learn cPanel

 Add User to Database

-3. Click the "Add" button.
+3. Please click the "Add" button.

 cPanel will understand the action you took and will redirect you to a brand new page.
-Remember the database privileges we have mentioned earlier, well here is the place where you should set all those.
+Remember the database privileges we have mentioned earlier?
+Well here is the place where you should set all those.

 Finally, please click on the "Make Changes" button in order for the privileges configuration you have set to be preserved and the process of associating a user with a database to be completed.
-Now, please go back to the "MySQL Databases" main page by simply clicking on the "Go Back" button.
+Now, please return to the "MySQL Databases" main page by simply clicking on the "Go Back" button.

 Current Users